 The cross-price effect of a childcare price reform on labor supply, embodied in point 2(b), depends on the complementarity of nursery use and labor supply for different households.
 Richer households facing more expensive nursery fees will decrease their labor supply while poorer households are likely to increase their labor supply in the face of cheaper nursery use.
-The net effect of these two behavioral adjustments in terms of hours worked in the economy is ambiguous and depends on the relative labor supply elasticities of the two groups (above and below the p-th percentile) to the price of childcare.
 For given values of the cross-price elasticity, the fiscal externality $O{\mathcal{K}}$ is increasing in income and the labor wedge τ^H .
-Therefore, it is likely that the negative fiscal effect of households with income above y_p dominates the positive fiscal effect of households with below y_p income, since not only is income larger above the median, but labor wedges as well due increasing marginal tax rates of the baseline tax schedule.
-Which of these effects dominates in the real world is a non-trivial question since the labor and childcare wedges and the various elasticities all vary across the income distribution.
-There is no direct empirical evidence for the quantification of the terms in Propositions 1 and 2.
-We therefore develop and estimate a dynamic structural model based on dynamic decision making observed in panel data.
-We will relate our quantitative findings to Propositions 1 and 2 in a transparent manner.
-Before we turn to our structural quantitative analysis, we now discuss how the comparison of MECRs is further affected by dynamic effects such as future maternal earnings and child development considerations.
+Therefore, unless low-income households have significantly larger elasticities, the negative fiscal effect of households with income above y_p dominates the positive fiscal effect of households with below y_p income, since not only is income larger above the median, but the labor wedges is as well due to increasing marginal tax rates of the baseline tax schedule.